rphillipsosei/scheduler/README.md

 # Interview Scheduler Project

-Interview scheduler is a single-paged app which allows users to submit their names for appointmnet slots with interviewers.
+Interview scheduler is a single-paged app which allows users to submit their names for appointment slots with interviewers.

 ## Set up